aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert SVG to PPTM on Android via Java" h2="Transform SVG to PPTM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Scalable Vector Graphics (SVG) format is a widely used vector image format that is used to create and display images on the web.
+It is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+On the other hand, the PowerPoint Macro-Enabled Presentation (PPTM) format is a Microsoft PowerPoint presentation file format that supports macros.
+It is used to store presentations that contain macros, scripts, or other programming code.
+Therefore, it is necessary to convert SVG to PPTM in order to use the images in a presentation.

+<h2>How Aspose.Total Helps for SVG to PPTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive package of APIs that enables developers to create, manipulate, convert, and render documents, images, and presentations.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to convert SVG to PPTM.

-You can integrate SVG to PPTM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export SVG to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In order to integrate SVG to PPTM conversion feature inside an Android application, the first step is to export SVG to PPTX by using Aspose.PDF for Android via Java.
+This API provides a wide range of features for creating, editing, and manipulating PDF documents.
+It also supports the conversion of SVG to PPTX.
+After that, Aspose.Slides for Android via Java can be used to convert PPTX to PPTM.
+This API provides a wide range of features for creating, editing, and manipulating presentations.
+It also supports the conversion of PPTX to PPTM.

+By using Aspose.Total for Android via Java, developers can easily integrate SVG to PPTM conversion feature inside their Android applications.
+It provides a comprehensive set of APIs that can be used to create, manipulate, convert, and render documents, images, and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}